 Next was an hour and a half with Andrew (Brass Caption Head).
 We spent a lot of time with breathing (which I felt like I improved on since Camp #3), tuning, and timing.
 The timing not only focused on moving our feet in time, it focused on moving our valves in time with the music and with each other.
 I don’t if this was a focus in Camp #4 but I definitely picked up a few techniques to work on at home.
 As for tuning, I think I finally found the breath support I was looking for, but I am still playing too flat, at times.
 Some wood-shedding with my tuner is now on the Home Menu.

 After that, I got my first taste of Visuals (1 1/2 hours).
-Cameron (Visual Tech/Visual Caption Head?) got the blood flowing again with a few laps around the gym (ugh!).
+Christopher (Visual Tech/Visual Caption Head?) got the blood flowing again with a few laps around the gym (ugh!).
 After some breathing and stretching, we focused on the basics of forward and backwards marching, in the Cincinnati Tradition style.
 The backwards march was particularly interesting: Cameron taught us a new way to see and feel how our feet are supposed to move.
 It took a lot of getting used to but I felt pretty decent about it by the time lunch rolled around.